cartoon-raccoon/hackyeaster2021/level5/Digizzled/README.md

 # Digizzled

+## Problem Text

+_Had a flag, but it got digizzled.
+Can you recover it?_

+---

+Digizzle was a reverse engineering challenge where participants had to reverse-engineer a script to recover the flag.

 The [file](digizzle) provided by the organizers was a text file containing disassembled python bytecode, most likely generated using `dis`, a python module.

 Along with that was the following output: